 1) GERMAN DESCRIPTION

-Kabinett: Dry to off-dry (Dry means it is not sweet.)
+Kabinett: Dry to off-dry (Dry means there is no residual sugar in the wine. )

-Kabinett is harvested early season before the grapes are truly ripe and while the residual sugars are still low.
-You may also see “Trocken” on the label which means dry.
+The Riesling grapes for Kabinett are harvested early season before the grapes are truly ripe and while the sugar content is still low.

 Spatlese: Semi-Sweet to Sweet